aman-20232703/iris-model/README.md

 - Add more visualization types
 - Test with your own dataset

-Advanced Level:
+### Advanced Level:

-🌐 Build a web interface
+- Build a web interface
-📱 Create a mobile app
+- Create a mobile app
-☁️ Deploy to cloud
+- Deploy to cloud
-🎥 Add image recognition
+- Add image recognition

-📝 Cheat Sheet: Key Concepts
+## Cheat Sheet: Key Concepts
-Machine Learning = Teaching computers through examples Classification = Putting things into categories
+**Machine Learning = Teaching computers through examples**

+**Classification = Putting things into categories**

-Like sorting laundry: whites, colors, delicates
+- Like sorting laundry: whites, colors, delicates

-Training = Showing examples to the computer
+**Training = Showing examples to the computer**

-"This is a Setosa, this is a Versicolor..."
+- "This is a Setosa, this is a Versicolor..."

-Testing = Checking if computer learned correctly
+**Testing = Checking if computer learned correctly**

-Show new flowers and see if it gets them right
+- Show new flowers and see if it gets them right

 Accuracy = Percentage of correct predictions